SabalKatuwal/eLibrary/README.md

 ![image (1)](https://github.com/SabalKatuwal/eLibrary/assets/84259235/f304c318-7957-4376-9a41-2a268b88c515)

 eLibrary is an iOS application designed to streamline library management, developed using Swift and SwiftUI.
-Leveraging powerful frameworks like Firebase, CodeScanner, Alamofire, and Kingfisher, this app is tailored to meet the needs of both librarians and students, offering a seamless experience for managing and accessing library resources.
+Leveraging powerful frameworks like Firebase, CodeScanner, Alamofire, and Kingfisher.
+This app is tailored to meet the needs of both librarians and students, offering a seamless experience for managing and accessing library resources.

 Features: